 It’s easy to think that people with high IQs have a “fast track” to success, but a recent study may show otherwise.

 Dr. Carol Dweck has come to some interesting conclusions based on her research on the impact of attitude on performance.
 According to her, attitude is the key to high performance, not intelligence.
 This is because Dweck has identified two core attitudes that all people have – fixed or growth.

 People with fixed attitudes believe that they have a fixed potential and cannot go beyond that.
 When they face new challenges, they often avoid them for fear of failure or being overwhelmed.
 Setbacks are devastating to those with this mindset.

 People with growth attitudes believe that they can always increase their potential by learning and taking on new challenges, even when they face failure.
 They seek out opportunities to grow and learn.
 Setbacks do not overwhelm or deter people with growth attitudes.

 Intelligence, according to Dweck, does not factor into success as much as having a growth mindset.
 This is because the individual with such an attitude will not accept failure.
 Despite the failure, they will push through and try something else to achieve a goal.

 It’s difficult to assess one’s own attitude, and it does change based on situations and events.
-But it would be a good idea to look within and see if there are lack of traits of a growth mindset.
+But it would be a good idea to look within and see if there is a lack of traits of a growth mindset.
 If so, there are some methods to develop a growth mindset and ensure that you stay in that mindset most of the time.

 4 Strategies to Develop an Attitude of Growth